 The proposed PPEC project and laydown area would be located in an industrial area of unincorporated San Diego County.
-The power plant and laydown area would be located entirely on private property, on a 9.99-acre site.
+The power plant would be located entirely on private property, on a 9.99-acre site.
+The construction laydown area, 6 acres of a 9.68 parcel, would be located immediately south of and adjacent to the proposed project site.
+(Ex.
+200, p.
+4.5-4.)
 The nearest dwellings in the vicinity of PPEC include three single-family residences located approximately 4,700 feet southwest on Otay Mesa Road and a mobile-home community located approximately 7,900 feet northwest.